The day is dedicated to remind us that we have all been rejected, and yet somehow survived it.

 This cartoon is the first full-length cartoon that animator Robert McKimson directed.

 Universal Pictures released the science fiction comedy film Abbott and Costello Go To Mars, directed by Charles Lamont and starring Bud Abbott and Lou Costello, in U.S. theaters on this date.

 Lou Costello did not want to make the movie, declaring, "No way I'll do that crap.
 My little girl could write something better than this."
 A $50,000 advance in salary and the signing of director Charles Lamont, the team's good friend and the man who some call their best director, convinced him otherwise.

 The Star Trek episode The City on the Edge of Forever premiered on this date.
 It has been considered the best episode of the series by fans, critics, and crew alike.

-The episode will widely be considered controversial for a number of reasons, not the least is which is that the subtext of the storyline addresses issues surrounding the Vietnam-war movement, but the episode is most notable for using the the word “hell” for the first time on television in its parting line (delivered by Kirk), “Let’s get the hell out of here.”
+The episode was widely be considered controversial for a number of reasons, not the least is which is that the subtext of the storyline addresses issues surrounding the Vietnam-war movement, but the episode is most notable for using the the word “hell” for the first time on television in its parting line (delivered by Kirk), “Let’s get the hell out of here.”